inayet/masjidikhlas-v3/site/content/donate/_index.md

 # Donate

-## Support Test Mosque
+## Support Masjid Ikhlas

-Test Mosque relies entirely on the generous support of our community to continue providing essential services to the Metropolitan Denver North Muslim community.
+Masjid Ikhlas relies entirely on the generous support of our community to continue providing essential services to the Metropolitan Denver North Muslim community.
 Your contributions help us maintain our facilities, offer educational programs, and serve those in need.

 ## Ways to Give